-Here is a list of things you can check to make sure that everything is setup properly.
+Here is a list of things you can check to ensure everything is set up correctly.

 Check the credentials used by pressing the ‘Test’ button in the ‘RDS’ tab of the Thinfinity VirtualUI Server Manager.

-- If you have installed the Thinfinity VirtualUI server in Windows Server 2012: Verify that the RDS user has administrator and RDS access permissions, or create a new user with this permissions and associate it in the ‘RDS’ tab of the Server Manager.
+- If you have installed the Thinfinity VirtualUI server in Windows Server 2012: Verify that the RDS user has the administrator and RDS access permissions, or create a new user with these permissions and associate it in the ‘RDS’ tab of the Server Manager.

 - On the contrary, if you have installed the Thinfinity VirtualUI server in Windows 8, that means you can only use the console session to execute Thinfinity VirtualUI.
 Remove all RDS accounts in the ‘RDS’ server manager tab.

 - Log in manually with the user you have specified in the ‘RDS’ server manager tab.
-Verify that this login does not requires user action in order to complete, as this will prevent the login from completing through VirtualUI.
+Verify that this login does not require user action in order to complete, as this will prevent the log-in from completing through VirtualUI.